AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 3.3-Oxygen Balance.md

 ---
 ### 3.3.6 Primary Production
-Primary production is the development of organic material from inorganic substances (mainly CO2)
+Primary production is the development of organic material from inorganic substances (mainly $\ce{CO2}$, ammonium or nitrate, phosphorus and other micro-nutrients) with light energy.
+Light energy is captured by chlorophyll and other pigments and via photosynthesis this is stored in chemical energy (organic matter).
+Therefore, primary production is the basis of the food web.
+This process is important for the oxygen balance because